towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 PsychRTBox\('[Close](/docs/Close)', handle\);
-\-\- [Close](/docs/Close) connection to specific box 'handle'.
+-- [Close](/docs/Close) connection to specific box 'handle'.
 Release all associated ressources.

 PsychRTBox\('CloseAll'\);
-\-\- [Close](/docs/Close) connections to all attached RTBox devices.
+-- [Close](/docs/Close) connections to all attached RTBox devices.
 Reset the PsychRTBox driver completely.
 You'll usually use this function at the end of your experiment script to clean up.

 oldeventspec = PsychRTBox\('Enable' \[,handle\]\[, eventspec\]\);
-\-\- Enable specified type of event 'eventspec' on box 'handle'.
+-- Enable specified type of event 'eventspec' on box 'handle'.
 This allows to enable detection and reporting of a specific type of event.
-By default, only reporting of push\-button press is enabled, as this is the most common use of a response box.
+By default, only reporting of push-button press is enabled, as this is the most common use of a response box.

 The following names are valid for the name string 'eventspec':
-'press' = Report push\-button press.
+'press' = Report push-button press.
 This is the default setting.
-'release' = Report push\-button release.
+'release' = Report push-button release.
 'pulse' = Report electronic trigger events on external input port.
-'light' = Report reception of light flashes by photo\-diode on light port.
+'light' = Report reception of light flashes by photo-diode on light port.
-'tr' = Report reception of scanner trigger "TR" \(TTL input from pin 7 of DB\-9 port\).
+'tr' = Report reception of scanner trigger "TR" \(TTL input from pin 7 of DB-9 port\).
 'all' = Enable all events.

 If called without the 'eventspec' parameter, the function will return the